 Andrew recently completed his Master of Arts in private school leadership from the Klingenstein Center Teachers College at Columbia University.
 His teaching career includes graduate studies work at the Dalton School in New York City, and a faculty post at Montclair Kimberley Academy (MKA) in New Jersey.
 During his time at MKA, Andrew taught history, ethics, and government; advised the “Shades of Color Club”; organized the Black History Month events; and, served as a house coordinator.
 Andrew has also volunteered for the Jumpstart Program, an organization that teaches language and literacy skills to preschoolers.

 Originally from California, Andrew graduated from Harvard University with a Bachelor of Arts Degree in government, with a minor in moral and political philosophy.
 Andrew also played Division I baseball at Harvard.

-At Taft, Andrew serves as dean of multicultural education, teaches AP US History, and is an adjunct on CPT 4.
-He is also the head baseball coach and an assistant football coach.
+At Taft, Andrew serves as Dean of Multicultural Education, teaches AP US Government and Politics, and is an adjunct in Centennial.
+He is also an assistant varsity baseball coach and an assistant varsity football coach.